 If you have additional questions about workers’ compensation claims or the various benefits to which you may be entitled, seek the advice of our Asheville workers’ compensation lawyers.
 At our office, the initial case evaluation is free.

-Can an Asheville Workers’ Compensation Lawyer at the Law Offices of James Scott Farrin Help Me?
+How the Asheville Workers’ Compensation Lawyers at the Law Offices of James Scott Farrin Can Help You

 The Law Offices of James Scott Farrin has provided many clients with assistance navigating the processes of filing a workers’ comp claim, requesting a hearing, and appealing a decision by the NCIC.
-Our workers’ comp department has a track record of fighting for maximum benefits for those injured at work.
+Our workers’ comp department has a track record of fighting for maximum benefits for injured employees.

 Our firm is proud to have two attorneys on our team who are former North Carolina Industrial Commissioners.
 They helped the agency impartially administer and enforce the state’s workers’ compensation laws.